NCFH International

 Germany | UKE University

-The University Medical Centre (Universitatsklinikum Hamburg-Eppendorf (UKE)) is the large teaching hospital of the University of Hamburg .
-This partnership was formed in 2018 when Dr Alison Kennedy and Professor Susan Brumby collaborated with UKE researchers on the NCFH Ripple Effect Project.
-Research collaboration continues in the area of decreasing stigma and improving mental health via delivery of e-health programs.
+The University Medical Centre (Universitatsklinikum Hamburg-Eppendorf (UKE)) is the large teaching hospital of the University of Hamburg.
+This partnership was formed in 2018 when Dr Alison Kennedy and Professor Susan Brumby collaborated with UKE researchers to apply findings from the NCFH Ripple Effect Project to an online suicide stigma reduction program in Germany.

 Ghana | Kwame Nkrumah University